nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `schedule INDEX m/DESCRIPTION @ DATE_TIME`

+* You can have the `@` symbol within the description as the system uses the last appearing `@` to find the meeting datetime.
 * Adds your client at the specified `INDEX`, and the `DATE_TIME` of the meeting, to the schedule list.
 * The `INDEX` refers to the index number shown in the displayed client list.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …​
 * `DATE_TIME` refers to the date and time of the scheduled meeting
 * `DATE_TIME` should be inputted in the specific datetime format `yyyy-mm-dd HH:MM`
+* Blank spaces typed in front of and behind the `@` will be ignored by the system in order to increase typo leniency.

 Example:

-* `schedule 2 m/Insurance Plan @ 2020-02-28 14:30` schedules a Insurance Plan meeting with your client indexed 2 in the
+* `schedule 2 m/Insurance Plan @ 2020-02-28 14:30` schedules an Insurance Plan meeting with your client indexed 2 in the
   displayed list on 28th October 2020 2:30 pm.
+* `schedule 2 m/Insurance Plan@2020-02-28 14:30` will do the same as the previous command.

 #### Removing a meeting : `unschedule`